Task Force to Reimagine the Public Safety Commission

 Background

 On April 8, 2025, the Anchorage Assembly passed AR 2025-111 to establish a community task force to reimagine the former Public Safety Advisory Commission.
-Denali Daniels & Associates is providing facilitation services to the group.
-The Task Force will explore the community's role in public safety, consider strategies for community engagement, and develop recommendations for replacing the former Public Safety Advisory Commission by October 21, 2025.
+Denali Daniels & Associates provided facilitation services to the group.
+The Task Force explored the community's role in public safety, considered strategies for community engagement, and developed recommendations for replacing the former Public Safety Advisory Commission.

-An overview document was compiled to provide a legislative history of the former Public Safety Advisory Commission, current events that led to the creation of the Task Force, and what decisions the Task Force is being asked to make.
+An overview document was compiled to provide a legislative history of the former Public Safety Advisory Commission, current events that led to the creation of the Task Force, and what decisions the Task Force was asked to make.

 Task Force Members